lokcon/assettocorsa-raceflag-app/README.md

 ## Why is this useful?

-For VR users, the in-game race flag is located at the top-left bottom, which is out of the field while racing.
-This app acts as an redundant race flag indicator.
-This also adds the benefit of locating the position of the race flag as you wish.
+For VR users, the in-game race flag is located at the top-left bottom, which is out of the view while racing.
+This app acts as an redundant race flag indicator, with the additional benefit of ability to have race flag located anywwhere you wish.

 ## Installation